Psychological therapy for Personality Disorders

 Stuart is a psychodynamic and cognitive behavioural analyst, stress counsellor and clinical hypnotherapist who is also qualified and registered to provide psychotherapy, psychology, coaching and counselling.
 He has also completed post qualification training in additional analysis and psychotherapy methods and mindfulness.

-Anxious personality disorder, general personality disorder, borderline personality disorder, personality disorder, bipolar disorder, depression anxiety disorder, anxiety, mental health, psychotherapy, CBT, CBASP, counselling, therapy, therapist, psychology, psychologist, Edinburgh, Glasgow, Falkirk, Stirling, analysis, analyst, cognitive behavioural therapy, cognitive behavioural analysis, situational analysis, psychoeducation
+Anxious personality disorder, general personality disorder, borderline personality disorder, personality disorder, bipolar disorder, depression anxiety disorder, anxiety, mental health, psychotherapy, CBT, CBASP, counselling, therapy, therapist, psychology, psychologist, Edinburgh, Glasgow, Falkirk, Dublin, analysis, analyst, cognitive behavioural therapy, cognitive behavioural analysis, situational analysis, psychoeducation